-- 1. This Convention shall apply to taxes on income and capital gains imposed by each Contracting State, irrespective of the manner in which they are levied.
+1. This Convention shall apply to taxes on income imposed on behalf of a Contracting State or of its political subdivisions or local authorities, irrespective of the manner in which they are levied.

-- 2. There shall be regarded as taxes on income and capital gains all taxes imposed on total income or on elements of income, including taxes on gains from the alienation of movable or immovable property.
+2. There shall be regarded as taxes on income all taxes imposed on total income or on elements of income, including taxes on gains from the alienation of movable or immovable property.

-- 3. The existing taxes to which the Convention shall apply are in particular:
+3. The existing taxes to which the Convention shall apply are in particular:

 - (a) in the case of Ireland:

 - (i) the income tax;

 - (ii) the universal social charge;

 - (iii) the corporation tax; and

-- (iv) the capital gains tax;
+(iv) the capital gains tax;